 The UW Oshkosh Public Administration Department has been offering the on-campus version of the MPA program for 48 years.
 The on-campus MPA offers students with the opportunity to have face-to-face interactions with their peers and instructors, practice teaching and learning, form friendships, and find potential lifelong professional connections.
 Most courses are offered on five Saturdays, other courses (MPA 715 Leadership and Ethics and MPA 734 Applied Economics) are offered in a hybrid format (three Saturdays plus two online sessions) or completely online (MPA 711 Introduction to Public Administration and MPA 780 Capstone Seminar).
 The on-campus MPA program follows high quality, career-oriented curriculum.
 All core courses and most elective courses are taught by tenured or tenure-track faculty members, who embrace a hands-on instructional approach.

 - Manageable Credits: 36 (27 Required Credits | 9 Elective Credits)

-- Time of Completion: As Few As Two Years (see Sample Plans for Completing the MPA)
+- Fast Time to Degree Completion: As Few As Two Years (see Sample Plans for Completing the MPA)

 - Affordability: Tuition and Fees

 - Diverse Delivery Format: On-campus, Online and Hybrid

 - Quality Teaching & Community Engagement: Tenured or Tenure-Track Experienced Faculty

 - Comprehensive and Career-Oriented Curriculum: The Curriculum Features Four Emphases

 - Diverse Semester Offerings: Fall | Spring | Summer

 - Solid Planning of Offerings: Courses Offered according to Long-Term Plans